CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User request to list tasks
+1. User request to list tasks. (ongoing task shown only)
-2. doitdoit!! lists tasks by deadline (by default)
+2. doitdoit!! lists ongoing tasks by deadline.

 **Extensions**

 1a.
-Able to list task by options of completed or not completed task.
+Able to list task by options of on-going or completed task.

 #### Use case: Edit a Task